 - Apply a protective sealant (if necessary).
 If you spot damage on the top layer of the deck, be it a varnish or a sealant, reapply a suitable protective solution to seal the surface and thus prolong its life.

 How to clean a composite or PVC/vinyl decking without a pressure washer

 Finally, let’s explore the most effective and safe approach if you want to restore the shiny clean state of your composite or plastic decking and don’t own high-pressure washing equipment.

 - Resort to the same steps of decluttering, sweeping and rinsing your deck, first.

-- Then, make a solution of 1 part mild soap and 4 parts water.
+- Make a solution of 1 part mild soap and 4 parts water.

-- Mix well and apply the DIY deck cleaner generously over the surface with a mop.
+- Apply the DIY deck cleaner generously over the surface with a mop.

 - Scrub gently stubborn marks with a plastic brush and rinse thoroughly your deck with a hose.
 Again, never risk using bleach-based products to avoid damage.

 - Alternatively, use a deck cleaner that is specially made for the type of decking you have.